shsui5379/notes/English/Expository Writing/2 - Reading Sources.md

 - Know the source and its audience
   - Different rhetorics move different people
-  - Think of the history behind a rhetoric
+  - Think of the history behind a rhetoric and the people
   - Rhetorics distort reality
   - People of the same group are diverse.
 There is no "general"
   - Don't be ableist